zbirenbaum/SealFaceRecognition/README.md

 system.
 If you have
 Windows installed, you may need to download and install OpenSSH https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse.
-1. Download the ssh key YOURNAME_id_rsa to your Downloads folder.
+1. Download the ssh key kingram_id_rsa to your Downloads folder.
 For instance, if your name is Ahmet Ay, it will be aay_id_rsa.txt.
 2. If you are not on the Colgate network, make sure you are connected to the VPN
 3. Start the aws instance by visiting http://hpc-aws-launcher.colgate.edu/ and clicking start.
 4. Open terminal application from the applications folder
 5. Run `cd ~/Downloads/` to change the directory
-6. Run `ssh -i YOURNAME_id_rsa.txt YOURNAME@gpu-1.colgate.edu`
+6. Run `ssh -i kingram_id_rsa.txt kingram@gpu-1.colgate.edu`

 NOTE: If you try to log in to AWS and you encounter an error that says:
     WARNING: UNPROTECTED PRIVATE KEY FILE!
-Run this command `chmod 400 YOURNAME_id_rsa.txt` in the Downloads folder to change permissions on your key.
+Run this command `chmod 400 kingram_id_rsa.txt` in the Downloads folder to change permissions on your key.

 At this step, you are now connected to the AWS cluster.